ding05/gnn_cnn_ocean_temp_forecasting/README.md

 # Marine Heatwave Forecasting

-These notebooks were created for the project: machine learning for seasonal marine heatwave forecasts.
+The project is machine learning for seasonal marine heatwave forecasts.
+These notebooks are used in the exploratory stage.

 ## Datset